mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 So `factory()` is just a convenience function for creating a provider from a function that returns the instance. `service()` is just a convenience function for creating a provider from a function constructor that is instantiated as the instance (If you're using CoffeeScript of like that pattern).
 And `value()` is just a convenience function for creating a provider that returns an instance.
 In the beginning we talked about how IoC containers typically allow you to register either instances, factories that create instances or a type to instantiate.
 That's exactly the functionality these convenience functions enable.
 But as you can see, its providers all the way down and the convenience functions just make it easier to do what you will want to do 99% of the time.

-At this point Zoidberg would say "why with all the Angular services??" "service" is just the colloquial name Angular folks have given to anything in Angular's IoC container.
+At this point Zoidberg would say "then why with all the Angular services??" "service" is just the colloquial name Angular folks have given to anything in Angular's IoC container.
 So in angular parlance, *providers* create *services* and *services* can then be taken as dependencies in other services, controllers, filters and directives. `service()`, `factory()` and `value()` are all shortcuts for registering *providers* that create *services* (Despite the Starbucks drink size naming).

 Finally, you're probably not going to work with providers directly as I've been showing up till this point, you will probably be using the `service()`, `factory()` and `value()` convenience functions.
 But hopefully you will now understand what they actually do and the underlying construct they are creating.